-1) To equip those healthcare providers willing to establish private practices in rural regions (EIH project beneficiaries) with the necessary knowledge and skills through trainings on entrepreneurship and healthcare quality assurance.
+1) To equip those healthcare providers willing to establish private practices in rural communities (EIH beneficiaries) with the necessary knowledge and skills through trainings on entrepreneurship and healthcare quality assurance.

 2) To assist project beneficiaries in applying for loans with low interest rates from the local banks to finance the establishment of their practices.

 3) To provide continuous support to the EIH beneficiaries throughout the process of establishment and operation of the private practices, through professional consultancy, monitoring, and evaluation.

 - Provision of free-of-charge training courses